projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

 ### Orphaned IngressRoutes

 It is possible for IngressRoute objects to exist that have not been delegated to by another IngressRoute.
-These objects are considered "orphaned" and will be ignored by Contour in determining ingress configuration.
+These objects are considered "orphaned" and will be ignored by Sesame in determining ingress configuration.

 ### Restricted root namespaces

 IngressRoute delegation allows for Administrators to limit which users/namespaces may configure routes for a given domain, but it does not restrict where root IngressRoutes may be created.
-Contour has an enforcing mode which accepts a list of namespaces where root IngressRoutes are valid.
+Sesame has an enforcing mode which accepts a list of namespaces where root IngressRoutes are valid.
 Only users permitted to operate in those namespaces can therefore create IngressRoutes with the `virtualhost` field.

-This restricted mode is enabled in Contour by specifying a command line flag, `--ingressroute-root-namespaces`, which will restrict Contour to only searching the defined namespaces for root IngressRoutes.
+This restricted mode is enabled in Sesame by specifying a command line flag, `--ingressroute-root-namespaces`, which will restrict Sesame to only searching the defined namespaces for root IngressRoutes.
 This CLI flag accepts a comma separated list of namespaces where IngressRoutes are valid (e.g. `--ingressroute-root-namespaces=default,kube-system,my-admin-namespace`).

-IngressRoutes with a defined `virtualhost` field that are not in one of the allowed root namespaces will be flagged as `invalid` and will be ignored by Contour.
+IngressRoutes with a defined `virtualhost` field that are not in one of the allowed root namespaces will be flagged as `invalid` and will be ignored by Sesame.

-Additionally, when defined, Contour will only watch for Kubernetes secrets in these namespaces ignoring changes in all other namespaces.
+Additionally, when defined, Sesame will only watch for Kubernetes secrets in these namespaces ignoring changes in all other namespaces.
-Proper RBAC rules should also be created to restrict what namespaces Contour has access matching the namespaces passed to the command line flag.
+Proper RBAC rules should also be created to restrict what namespaces Sesame has access matching the namespaces passed to the command line flag.
 An example of this is included in the [examples directory][6] and shows how you might create a namespace called `root-ingressroutes`.

 > **NOTE: The restricted root namespace feature is only supported for IngressRoute CRDs.